junit-team/junit5/README.md

 ## Getting Help

-Ask JUnit 5 related questions on [StackOverflow] or chat with the team and the community on [Gitter].
+Ask JUnit 5 related questions on [StackOverflow] or chat with the community on [Gitter].

 ## Continuous Integration Builds